A Foodcentric Life

 Orange almond cake on cake stand with orange slices, piece of cake on side.

 Its is easy to forget that citrus is really a winter crop.
 With friends coming for dinner who love cake for dessert and my navel orange tree full of fruit, I turned to an old favorite recipe – Orange Almond Torte.
 The original recipe is from an old issue of Bon Appetit.
-I can’t believe I’ve been making it for so many years.
+I can’t believe I’ve been making it for so many years, but now, gluten-free.

 Try it for a holiday breakfast served with fresh orange segments, like a coffee cake.
 The original recipe has a a terrific orange sauce.
 Check out the recipe here.